craigtracey/dex/Documentation/getting-started.md

 * Go 1.4 or greater
 * Postgres 9.4 or greater (this guide also assumes that Postgres is up and running)

+... or ...

+* MySQL 5.6 or greater (again, this assumes that a database is up and running)

 In addition, if you wish to try out authenticating against Google's OIDC backend, you must have a new client registered with Google:

 * Go to https://console.developers.google.com/project and select an existing project or create a new project.